telerik/ajax-docs/controls/asyncupload/troubleshooting/radasyncupload-freezes-in-ie10-ie11-when-ntlm-authentication-is-used.md

 ---
 title: IE10 and IE11 browsers freeze when RadAsyncUpload is used in application with NTLM authentication turned on
-page_title: IE10 and IE11 freeze when RadAsyncUpload is used in application with NTLM authentication turned on | RadAsyncUpload for ASP.NET AJAX Documentation
+page_title: IE10 and IE11 freeze when RadAsyncUpload is used in application with NTLM authentication turned on - RadAsyncUpload
-description: IE10 and IE11 freeze when RadAsyncUpload is used in application with NTLM authentication turned on
+description: Check our Web Forms article about IE10 and IE11 freeze when RadAsyncUpload is used in application with NTLM authentication turned on.
 slug: asyncupload\troubleshooting\radasyncupload-freezes-in-ie10-ie11-when-ntlm-authentication-is-used
 tags: asyncupload,ie,ie10,ie11,sharepoint,ntml,authentication
 published: True